Health Wonk Review for September 13, 2012

 HWR also gave a nice nod to Maggie Mahar, who posted a two-parter over at HealthBeat about why America needs more physicians who listen carefully to their patients before rushing to diagnose an illness.
 If you have a minute, check out The Art of Diagnosis: “True Medical Detective Stories” and The Pressure to Diagnose: Meador and Balint on The Physician’s Creed.

-But like I said, there’s something for everyone, including a Health Affairs Blog post about Medicare and the Sustainable Growth Rate, and another at The Healthcare Economist looking at efforts to curb Medicare waste; discussion of reform proposals from the left and right, courtesy of the Health Business Blog, Health Access Blog, and Hospitalist Leader; and two posts (here and here) on the “corporatization of health care” over at the Disease Management Care Blog.
+But like I said, there’s something for everyone, including a Health Affairs Blog post about Medicare and the Sustainable Growth Rate, and another at The Healthcare Economist looking at efforts to curb Medicare waste; discussion of reform proposals from the left and right, courtesy of the Health Business Blog, and Health Access Blog; and two posts (here and here) on the “corporatization of health care” over at the Disease Management Care Blog.

 Look for the next edition of Health Wonk Review on September 27 over at Wing of Zock.